Glossary

 Financial or Personal Security Systems

-A private or governmental entity or program that is intended to mitigate the impact of unfavorable outcomes of contingent events.
-Examples of financial or personal security systems include auto insurance, homeowners insurance, life insurance, and pension plans, where the mitigation primarily takes the form of financial payments; prepaid health plans and continuing care retirement communities, where the mitigation primarily takes the form of direct service to the individual; and other systems, where the mitigation may be a combination of financial payments and direct services.
-(ASOP No. 12)
+A private or governmental program that is intended to mitigate the impact of unfavorable outcomes of contingent events.
+Financial or personal security systems include systems where the mitigation takes the form of financial payments, direct service to the risk subject, or both.
+Examples include insurance, self-funded programs, Medicare, and pension plans.

 Financial Projections

 A projection of covered lives, premiums, claims, expenses, capital and surplus, or other financial quantities that may be required by applicable law.
-(ASOP No. 8)
+(ASOP No. 8 Revision)

 Financial Reports